-Painters in the Netherlands are busiest; an average waiting time of 8.5 months
+Painters in the Netherlands are busiest, with an average waiting time of 8.5 months

 USP’s Painter Insight Monitor 2021 has been tracking the perceived labour shortage among professional painting companies for some years.
-In 2021, like in previous years, this labour shortage is biggest in the Netherlands and Germany.
-Here, 85-90% (!) of the companies indicate that there is indeed a lack of skilled labour.
+In 2021, like in previous years, this labour shortage will be biggest in the Netherlands and Germany.
+Here, 85–90% (!) of the companies indicate that there is indeed a lack of skilled labour.
 This is resulting in long waiting lists, especially in the Netherlands, where the average waiting time to get a paint job done is a whopping 8.5 months.
-This average waiting time in the Netherlands is two times longer than in Germany, which shows that labour shortage is a bigger issue in the Netherlands than anywhere else.
+This average waiting time in the Netherlands is two times longer than in Germany, which shows that labour shortages are a bigger issue in the Netherlands than anywhere else.

 Patience is also required in every other European country

-Although the Dutch situation is most extreme, the situation in other European countries is not much better.
-If in need of a painter, it is best to assume a minimum of 4-5 months waiting time.
-Especially for exterior jobs, where seasonal weather influence can mess up the overall planning, it is fair to assume that the actual waiting time might take even longer.
+Although the Dutch situation is the most extreme, the situation in other European countries is not much better.
+If you need a painter, it is best to assume a minimum of 4-5 months waiting time.
+Especially for exterior jobs, where seasonal weather influences can mess up the overall planning, it is fair to assume that the actual waiting time might take even longer.

 Manufacturers can help to work more efficiently and thus save precious time